 💬 Featured Comment: "Pumpkin Spice Cake is my absolute favorite of yours.
 We had it for our wedding cake and would get one every year for our anniversary!"--Megan

 This moist pumpkin spice cake recipe has all the flavors of fall in one delicious, moist and fluffy layer cake!
 This bakery recipe from Amycakes Bakery is spiced with cinnamon, nutmeg, ginger, and cloves and frosted with cream cheese cinnamon buttercream icing.

 Instead of stressing the day before Thanksgiving or Christmas to create all of your festive holiday desserts, why not make this one in advance?
-This moist pumpkin spice cake can be baked a week or two ahead and frozen–you’ll be amazed at how moist it stays.
+This moist pumpkin spice cake recipe can be baked a week or two ahead and frozen--you'll be amazed at how moist it stays.